cloudamqp/terraform-provider-cloudamqp/website/docs/r/security_firewall.html.markdown

 # cloudamqp_security_firewall

 This resource allows you to configure and manage firewall rules for the CloudAMQP instance.
 Beware that all rules need to be present, since all older configurations will be overwritten.
-This resource depends on CloudAMQP instance identifier, `cloudamqp_instance.instance.id`.

 Only available for dedicated subscription plans.